 Right to Non-Binary Gender Identification

-People have a right to be identified by their preferred gender on all state documents and forms.
-My bill requires the Registry of Motor Vehicles to allow a non-binary option other than male or female on drivers licenses, enables parents to choose a non-binary option on their child’s birth certificate, allows adults to change the gender on their own birth certificate by request, and directs the state to develop a plan to allow a non-binary option on all state forms and for all instances in which a gender choice is required.
+People should have the right to identify by their preferred gender on all state documents and forms.
+My bill requires the Registry of Motor Vehicles to allow a non-binary option on drivers licenses, enables parents and caregivers to choose a non-binary option on their child’s birth certificate, allows adults to change the gender on their birth certificate, and directs the state to develop a plan to provide a non-binary option on all state forms where a gender choice is required.

 Support Higher Education for Women of Low Income

 An Act to expand access to the Higher Education Endowment Matching Program

 The Care Center in Holyoke provides completely free two-year college education for young mothers and low-income women.
 The program successfully removes barriers that young women face in traditional college settings, enabling them to use their education to make extraordinary contributions to their families, their communities, and the Commonwealth.
 Scholarships and grants cover tuition and books, as well as transportation, child care, and meals.
 However, this unique program is not eligible for the state’s endowment matching funds program available for public higher education institutions.
 My bill provides these matching funds to assist the Care Center in building up its college endowment and continuing to uplift young women.